big-tuwien/big-tuwien.github.io/content/publication/tuw-205747/index.md

 publication_types:
 - '1'
 publishDate: '2011-02-23'
+specifics: 'Vortrag: Third International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2011), Gosier, Guadeloupe, France; 23.02.2011 - 28.02.2011;
+  in: "Proceedings of the Third International Conference on eHealth, Telemedicine, and Social Medicine", IARIA, (2011), ISBN: 978-1-61208-119-9; S. 169 - 174.'
 title: Expectations and Fears of Urban Versus Rural Population Regarding the use of an Electronic Health Record
 url_pdf: ''